grpc/grpc-dotnet/examples/README.md

 # gRPC for .NET Examples

 Examples of basic gRPC scenarios with gRPC for .NET.
-The examples should be executed within the repository to resolve packages correctly.
-Copying individual projects to different directories without also specifying package versions explicitly will result in incorrect package versions being resolved.

 If you are brand new to gRPC on .NET a good place to start is the getting started tutorial: [Create a gRPC client and server in ASP.NET Core](https://docs.microsoft.com/aspnet/core/tutorials/grpc/grpc-start)

+**NOTE:** The example projects package references use version numbers from [dependencies.props](../build/dependencies.props).
+For example: `<PackageReference Include="Grpc.Net.Client" Version="$(GrpcDotNetPackageVersion)" />`.
+Sample projects that are copied to a location outside of the repository the package versions must be updated with a version to run correctly.

 ## [Greeter](./Greeter)